 Each graduate assistant is assigned to a particular professor, who decides what work the student will do, and a time schedule for its completion.
 It is not necessary that the student works exactly five hours in each week; the professor may decide that several hours will be worked in a particular week, fewer hours in other weeks.
 Since there are 30 weeks in the academic year, a student receiving a $5,000 assistantship must work a total of 150 hours, and the professor decides when the work should be done.
 Time sheets must be kept by all graduate assistants, signed by the professor and then submitted to the dean every two weeks during the semester.

-Each year, one to two students receive $25,000 assistantships; and a few receive $15,000 assistantships.
 The decision as to which students receive the larger assistantships is based on a variety of factors, including previous academic accomplishments or potential, special skills and financial need.
 Also, the Derner Institute has a commitment to recruit and train minority students, and this is also a factor considered when financial aid decisions are made.

 The expectation is that an incoming student receiving financial aid will continue to receive aid for all four years.
 However, this is contingent on satisfactory academic progress in general as well as on satisfactory performance as a graduate assistant.
 At the end of the academic year, faculty members prepare evaluations for their graduate assistants, and express their preferences with respect to having the same assistant the following year.
 Students are also asked for their preferences, and every attempt is made to accommodate both professors’ and students’ preferences.